-There is increasing scrutiny on organizations to fulfill ESG objectives and expectations – especially with respect to the “S” as people, culture and workplace issues are a top overall risk.
-Shifts in perspectives and expectations about social issues and priorities surrounding diversity, equity and inclusion are evolving rapidly – in many cases, faster than the pace at which organizations are able, or capable, to act.
-These ESG trends, without question, are shaping the future of work as candidates at all levels assess ESG-related factors and footprints of organizations for which they are considering joining.
+There is increasing scrutiny on organisations to fulfill ESG objectives and expectations – especially with respect to the “S” as people, culture and workplace issues are a top overall risk.
+Shifts in perspectives and expectations about social issues and priorities surrounding diversity, equity and inclusion are evolving rapidly – in many cases, faster than the pace at which organisations are able, or capable, to act.
+These ESG trends, without question, are shaping the future of work as candidates at all levels assess ESG-related factors and footprints of organisations for which they are considering joining.

 With respect to ESG matters, board members and executives need to consider the following:

 - There is a growing focus among workers on climate change policies, regulations and expanding disclosure requirements.
 There also are rising expectations among key stakeholders, both internal and external, concerning climate change, supply chain transparency, reward systems, and other governance and sustainability issues.
 These pressures may require organisations to significantly alter their business models in ways that may be difficult to implement on a timely basis.

 - Customers increasingly must not only be satisfied, but delighted.
 And delighted employees can result in delighted customers.
 How companies and leaders treat employees must mirror how they treat customers.
 Business leaders would be well advised to start re-imagining and creating the culture they want in their organisations.

 Key questions to consider

 Given that the future of work is the defining business challenge for the next decade, here are three key sets of questions for boards and executive management to consider: